usdaud/algotradinglib.github.io/en/pedia/q/quantitative_beta_strategies.md

 ### 2. Factor-Based Investing

-Factor-based investing, a cornerstone of quantitative beta strategies, decomposes returns into various underlying risk factors.
+Factor-based investing, a cornerstone of quantitative beta strategies, decomposes returns into various underlying [risk factors](../r/risk_factors_in_trading.md).
 Common factors include value, momentum, size, quality, and low volatility.
 By systematically investing in portfolios that have exposures to these factors, investors aim to achieve superior risk-adjusted returns compared to traditional market-cap-weighted indices.

 #### Key Factors

 1. **Value**: Investing in undervalued stocks relative to their fundamentals.
 2. **Momentum**: Investing in stocks with strong recent performance.
-3. **Size**: Preferring small-cap stocks over large-cap stocks.
+3. **Size**: Preferring small-cap stocks over [large-cap stocks](../l/large_cap_stocks.md).
 4. **Quality**: Investing in companies with strong profitability, stability, and earnings quality.
 5. **Low Volatility**: Focusing on stocks with lower price volatility.

 #### Implementation

 - Multifactor models and strategies that combine different factors to enhance diversification and reduce the risk of poor performance of individual factors during certain market conditions.
-- Utilization of statistical techniques like principal component analysis (PCA) and factor regressions to identify and measure the influence of these factors on portfolio returns.
+- Utilization of statistical techniques like [principal component analysis](../p/principal_component_analysis_(pca).md) (PCA) and factor regressions to identify and measure the influence of these factors on portfolio returns.

 ### 3. Risk Parity